 Pausing service will save you money and make it much easier to get your internet back up and running when you're ready.
 Temporary pauses normally allow you to keep other services such as phone service or an email address operational if you get them through your ISP.

 While most of us use the internet for business, leisure, and communication on a regular basis, temporary pauses might be handy for long trips or for persons who move around a lot.
-Some carriers even let you stay connected at a slower speed to keep smart devices and security systems running in vacation homes or vacant rental properties.
-Pausing service might save you a lot of money if you know you won't require regular internet access in a certain place.
+Some carriers even let you stay connected at a slower speed to keep smart devices and security systems running in vacation homes or vacation rental properties.
+Pausing services might save you a lot of money if you know you won't require regular internet access in a certain place.

 The disadvantage of seasonal holds is that they normally come with a fee, which is usually significantly less than cancellation costs or the cost of merely keeping your plan operational.